 Traffic, for example, moves on the right side of the road and speed limits are posted in miles per hour.
 Drinking and driving is prohibited while seat belts are mandated, and most of the driving laws are the same.
 One notable difference is that police officers are required to have their lights on whenever the vehicle is in motion, so just because an officer pulls up behind you with their lights flashing, this does not mean you have committed a traffic violation.
 Other differences include the fact that gasoline is sold by the liter, and distances are notated in kilometers.

-As there happens to be a small selection of gas stations around the area, it is a good idea to take a glance at the listing that follows to gain a better feel for the situation.
+Because there happens to be just a few gasoline stations near Yabucoa , it is a good idea to check out the listing that follows to see some locations.

 |(787) 893-2189||State Road 3 - 1.4 mi.
 (2.2 km) North of Yabucoa|